nsklaus/amiwb/README.md

 $ startx ~/.xinitrc_amiwb -- :2
 ```

-status: the base environment is nearly complete.
+status: the base environment is mostly complete.

 - menubar:
-	most entries implemented. with global shortcut system.
+	all entries implemented. with global shortcut system (not user configurable,
-	menus are not dynamic yet, there's only system menus,
+	shortcuts hardcoded in for now). menus are not dynamic yet, there's only
-	app menus substitutions later, i'll have to look into it.
+	system menus. app menus substitutions later.
-	additional custom menus parsed from file toolsdaemon style.
+	additional custom menus parsed from file, toolsdaemon style.
 	show date and time.

 - window decorations:
 	sliders, arrows, close, resize, iconify, lower and maximize buttons work.